-- 45) The free-standing multi-family residential and senior living portion(s) of the mixed use development may be gated, with controlled resident access, both vehicular and pedestrian. - 46) It is the responsibility of the owner and/or developer to provide pass codes, keys, and/or up to date contact information for controlled entrance locations to the Dacula Marshal's Department, Gwinnett County Police Department, and Gwinnett County Fire Department. - 47) Contact information for any maintenance associations, homeowner associations, and/or private security company's shall be submitted and updated regularly with the Dacula Marshal's Department. - 48) Provide controlled access for all residential apartment pods.
-Controlled access shall consist of gates, swing fences, entry posts, or other similar mechanism to control vehicular or pedestrian movement within residential (apartment) pods.
+- 40) It is the responsibility of the owner and/or developer to provide passcodes, keys, and/or up to date contact information for controlled entrance locations to the Dacula Marshal's Office, Gwinnett County Police Department, and Gwinnett County Fire Department. - 41) Contact information for any maintenance associations, and/or private security companies shall be submitted and updated regularly with the Dacula Marshal's Office and the Dacula Planning and Development Department.